LayBraid/Gradio_Workshop/README.md

 Create a class called `app` that will be the main class of your application.

-In the class `app` you will add the following variables:
+In the class `app` you will add the following attributes:
 - `model`: the model of your application
 - `epoch`: the number of epochs
 - `batch_size`: the batch size